peterlews/DMA-firmware-Copy/README.md

 - DMA(75T/35T)

 - PCIE Dongle http://dongle.kkword.store/ You can get him here Mailings are only supported to some countries in Europe and Asia!

+-  https://discord.gg/xr4YF8cVx3 If you have questions, you can join my group to learn and exchange!
 ## Features

 - **Select Capacity:** Choose between 75T or 35T for the device capacity.